zvada/technology/docs/release/cut-sw-release.md

 2. The release manager emails the announcement to `vdt-discuss@opensciencegrid.org`
 3. The release manager asks the GOC to distribute the announcement by [opening a ticket](https://ticket.opensciencegrid.org/goc/other)
 4. The release manager closes the tickets marked 'Ready for Release' in the release's JIRA filter using the 'bulk change' function.
-Uncheck the box that reads "Send mail for this update"
+    Also set the Fix Versions field to the appropriate value(s) and uncheck the box that reads "Send mail for this update"